adebisioje/APIMgtDemoNode/APIMgtDemoNode/README.md

 ## GET - allows you to list apis, groups and products
-    get('apis') -> List all APIs you have created createAPI("apis", "calcapi_id", "TheBestCalculator", "This api calculates", "http://calcapi.cloudapp.net/api");
+    get('apis') -> List all APIs you have created
+## Create API - allows you to create an api
+    createAPI("apis", "calcapi_id", "TheBestCalculator", "This api calculates", "http://calcapi.cloudapp.net/api");
 //attachPolicy("apis", "calcapi_id", policy);
 //createOperation("apis", "calcapi_id", "Addition", "AdditionOperation", "adds two number toger", "add?a={a}&b={b}");